awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-add-elb-healthcheck.md

 The default health checks for an Auto Scaling group are EC2 status checks only\.
 If an instance fails these status checks, the Auto Scaling group considers the instance unhealthy and replaces it\.
 For more information, see [Health Checks for Auto Scaling Instances](healthcheck.md)\.

-If you attached one or more load balancers or target groups to your Auto Scaling group, the group does not, by default, consider an instance unhealthy and replace it if it fails the load balancer health checks\.
+If you attached one or more load balancers or target groups to your Auto Scaling group, by default the group does not consider an instance unhealthy and replace it if it fails the load balancer health checks\.

 However, you can optionally configure the Auto Scaling group to use Elastic Load Balancing health checks\.
 This ensures that the group can determine an instance's health based on additional tests provided by the load balancer\.
 The load balancer periodically sends pings, attempts connections, or sends requests to test the EC2 instances\.
 These tests are called health checks\.